Olson Kundig refines the art of the perfect American cabin

-Seattle-based architects Olson Kundig perfects the art of composing the ideal contemporary cabin – an aspirational yet modest retreat – with four new projects within the genre
+Seattle-based architects Olson Kundig are experts in the art of composing the ideal contemporary cabin – an aspirational yet modest retreat.
+Here, we visit five of their projects within the genre

-The cabin perfectly captures the zeitgeist at the tail-end of 2020; aspirational yet modest, it is the ideal place to practice self-isolation in the heart of nature.
+The cabin perfectly captures the zeitgeist of our times; aspirational yet modest, it is the ideal place to practice self-isolation in the heart of nature.
 Seattle-based architects Olson Kundig have made the contemporary cabin one of their specialties and the firm seemingly has no shortage of clients keen to make an architectural impact on the stunning landscapes of the Pacific North-West.
-The studio recently released four new completed projects within this genre, both in their home state of Washington and elsewhere, giving us all an excuse to contemplate a very different pace of life.
+The studio has released numerous projects within this genre, both in their home state of Washington and elsewhere, giving us all an excuse to contemplate a very different pace of life.
+These five schemes are the perfect embodiment of the cabin typology as displayed by the American architecture practice’s powerful approach.

 Vermont Cabin, Vermont